cyamauch/NoctSalamanderGrandPiano/src/README.txt

 We would like to thank Frieve-A (Deep Learning Specialist) for his important evaluation of our product.
 His Youtube video was a great help in creating our website.

+We are grateful to Hiroharu Narikawa for the perfect retuning.
+His skills as a tuner of numerous full concert grand pianos have enabled our product to produce amazingly beautiful harmony.